Skip to content

 Updated Normal Update Destination existed and was updated to match source (after needsUpdate diff).

-DestinationDeleted Normal Delete Destination was deleted as part of Projection deletion or a stale-namespace cleanup.
+DestinationDeleted Normal Delete Destination was deleted as part of CR deletion or a stale-namespace cleanup.

-DestinationLeftAlone Normal Delete Projection was deleted but destination no longer had the ownership annotation.
+DestinationLeftAlone Normal Delete The CR was deleted but the destination no longer carried the ownership annotation.

-StaleDestinationDeleted Normal Delete A selector-matched destination was removed after its namespace stopped matching.
+StaleDestinationDeleted Normal Delete A selector-matched destination was removed after its namespace stopped matching (ClusterProjection).

 DestinationFetchFailed Warning Get Get on an existing destination failed during reconcile.

-DestinationWriteFailed Warning Write Rollup reason for selector-based Projections where multiple namespaces failed with different reasons.
+DestinationWriteFailed Warning Write ClusterProjection rollup — multiple target namespaces failed with different reasons.

 SourceFetchFailed Warning Get Dynamic client Get on the source returned an error.